 “The Unbeatable Squirrel Girl was the best comic of 2015 because it was consistently hilarious and entertaining.
 Every issue was packed with fun from page one to the letter’s issue.
 Every time.”

 Written by Jason Aaron.
 Art by Jason Latour.
 Published by Image Comics.

 Southern Bastards is an exploration of some sections in the deep south of the United States of America.
 The title doesn’t focus on just once character with issues bouncing around to different people in the fictional town.
-This allows for a wider perspective of this corner of the world and opens up Jason Aaron and Jason Latour to explore small town living and the horrible things that can go on in them.
-It’s gritty and violent, but also fantastic in it’s execution.
-It’s no wonder it has already been optioned as a FX television series.
+This allows for a wider perspective of this corner of the world and opens up Jason Aaron and Jason Latour to explore small-town living and the horrible things that can go on in them.
+It’s gritty and violent, but also fantastic in its execution.
+It’s no wonder it has already been optioned as an FX television series.

 This is what one of the voters had to say about Southern Bastards:

 “Although not everyone from the South is like the characters in Southern Bastards, It does reveal a glimpse into the violence that does exist in seemingly quiet football-crazed Alabama towns.
 Being a former high school football player from Alabama, I find the stories very enjoyable, & Latour’s line work very appealing.”